gypsydave5/gypsydave5.github.io/posts/tojson-tostring.md

 // '`Met a funny chap called Pinoccio who looks like: I've got 0 strings, to hold me down`
 ```

 and what's really wonderful about this is that it's recursive.
-The call of `toString()` on `pinoccio` actuall ends up calling `toString()` on the `strings` property of `pinoccio` - because it's being used in a string too...
+The call of `toString()` on `pinoccio` actually ends up calling `toString()` on the `strings` property of `pinoccio` - because it's being used in a string too...

 If you manage to organize things well, you could get some really nice, informative and readable strings coming out of your program.
 Instead of `[object Object]`.

 Of course, you could argue that you will _never_ need to see your object as a string.
 And I can admit, it might seem that way.
-But given that this is what you will see in your debugger, or in a console, or in your logs, it might be worth overriding `toString()` with something useful rahter than useless.
+But given that this is what you will see in your debugger, or in a console, or in your logs, it might be worth overriding `toString()` with something useful rather than useless.

 On the subject of logs...